21 Top Remote Work Trends in 2023

 - Shared home offices

-- Focus on health and wellness for working from home
+- Focus on health and fitness for working from home

 - Social media for professional use